arthasking123/vfp/README_EN.md

 5. **Insert PDF Content**: Double-click the displayed PDF pages on the left to insert them into the right edit box.
 6. **Save HTML Document**: Click the "Save HTML Document" button to temporarily save the content in the edit box.
 7. **Load HTML Document**: Click the "Load HTML Document" button to load previously saved content.
-8. **Formalization**: Click the "Formalization" button and enter the OPENAI KEY to convert content into the final WORD article.
+8. **Formalization**: Select the API provider's API, such as OpenAI, and enter the APIKEY.
+Click the "Formalization" button to convert the edited content into a WORD document.

 ## Contribution
 Contributions to the Video Formalization Processor are welcome.
 Please follow these steps to contribute: